SrinithiDhandapani/To_Do_List/README.md

-# This project is a part of a hackathon run by  https://www.katomaran.com

----

 # TickMate 🕒

 TickMate is a powerful and intuitive task management app built using Flutter.
 Designed for productivity and simplicity, it helps users efficiently manage their daily tasks and boost focus through a clean and modern user experience.